 - You can filter based on gender, language spoken, specialty and other criteria

-- You can also call the Customer Service number on your ID card for assistance locating a primary care provider.
+- You can also call the Customer Service number on your ID card for help finding a primary care provider.

 Kaiser Permanente Members (SmartCare)